acucciniello/BlogPostImages/Using-React-Router-for-Client-Side-Redirecting/Using-React-Router-for-Client-Side-Redirecting.md

 ### App.js

-App.js is where we handle all of the routes for our application and acts as the main.js file.
+App.js is where we handle all of the routes for our application and acts as the main js file.
 Here is what the code looks like for App.js:

 ```
 import React, { Component } from 'react'